sin101/MemoryAPP/SPEC.md

 - Clear title, short description, colored tags (bubble/chip), date, type
 - Icons for content type (text, image, link…)
 - Light animation on hover/selection, instant feedback
+- A minimal static page in the `public/` directory demonstrates this design and uses Wikipedia lookups to fill a suggestion list when a card is selected or when the most common themes are considered.

 ### 4.2 Display & Navigation
 - Home: card grid, sorted by deck/search/tags